-Maybe more of it is coming my way, as my social network expands.
+Maybe more of it is coming my way, as my social network rapidly expands.
 Maybe I’m too sensitive to it.
 Or maybe, because their voices are usually the loudest and most aggressive ones, they reverberate and dig at me more.

 I’m talking about the lack of common courtesy and manners, and people spewing hurtful epithets and vitriol, instead of making life more pleasant as we all muddle through our daily challenges.